Christian Morton

-Christian John Morton (born April 28, 1981) is an American former professional football cornerback.
+Christian John Morton (born April 28, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was selected by the New England Patriots in the seventh round of the 2004 NFL draft.
-He played college football at Illinois.
+He played college football for the Illinois Fighting Illini.

 Morton was also a member of the New Orleans Saints, Cleveland Browns, Atlanta Falcons, Washington Redskins, Carolina Panthers, Denver Broncos and Tennessee Titans.

 Early life

-Morton attended Riverview Gardens High School in St. Louis, Missouri where he won the Missouri 5A state championship his Senior season as the starting quarterback and defensive back.
+Morton attended Riverview Gardens High School in St. Louis, Missouri, where he won the Missouri 5A state championship his Senior season as the starting quarterback and defensive back.

 College career

 Morton played college football at the University of Illinois.
 He was initially recruited as a quarterback and played there the first two years.
 He then made the switch to cornerback in spring drills in 2000.

 Professional career

 New England Patriots

 Morton was selected in the seventh round of the 2004 NFL draft with the 233rd overall pick by the New England Patriots, the last pick of the draft before the supplemental picks.
 He was released from the Patriots before the 2004 season.